 There was just one more issue to solve – the insurance.
 Iran requires you to have one and even if I have an annual one, valid all over the world, the guy dealing with it said he doesn’t have this company in his list.
 But as soon as I said that I reconfirmed before coming that it really is valid in Iran too and I know people who have traveled to that country with that one and were fine and that was enough, I could enter the country.
 After few more minutes of waiting in the line for the passport control I entered Iran, for real!
 I was free to travel there and explore this incredible country.
 And as it turned out everyone was right, it really was worth of the hassle!

 Citizens of all the countries but 11 (including USA, UK and Canada) can apply for the visa on arrival at 6 main Iranian airports.
 It is only a tourist visa, valid for 15 days.
 The whole process is easy and straightforward and depending on the number of people applying can take from few minutes to one hour.
 The authorization code is not needed for this kind of visa however it is advised to have one – you can get yours here!
-You should have a reservation for the accommodation and an onward ticket (but you can always say you will take the bus to Armenia or train to Turkey afterwards).
+You should have a reservation for the accommodation (book it here!) and an onward ticket (but you can always say you will take the bus to Armenia or train to Turkey afterwards).
 The fee depends on the nationality, for Poland it was 50€.